At its core, financial planning seeks to answer the question, how am I doing?

 We strive to be flexible in providing advice to clients whose circumstances require special attention and an open minded approach to problem solving.

 Please Note: The scope of any financial planning and consulting services depends upon the terms of the engagement, and the specific requests and needs of the client.
 WBH does not serve as an attorney, accountant, or insurance agent.
 WBH does not prepare legal documents or tax returns, nor does it sell insurance products.
-If the client desires, one of WBH’s representatives, in their separate licensed individual capacities as a CPA or an attorney, can be engaged to provide tax preparation and/or legal services as described on WBH’s written disclosure Brochure (a copy of which is linked to this web site) per the terms and conditions of a separate engagement and fee.
+If the client desires, one of WBH’s representatives, in his separate licensed individual capacities as a CPA or an attorney, can be engaged to provide tax preparation and/or legal services as described on WBH’s written disclosure Brochure (a copy of which is linked to this web site) per the terms and conditions of a separate engagement and fee.